 III.
 Provisions concerning sizing

-Sizing of dried ripe papayas is optional in all classes, however, when sized; size is determined by diameter of the widest part.
+Sizing of dried ripe papayas is optional in all classes, however, when sized; size is determined by diameter of the widest part.(use same language as dried bananas)

 IV.
 Provisions concerning tolerances

-Tolerances in respect of quality and size shall be allowed in each package or in each lot (for produce presented in bulk) for produce not satisfying the requirements of the class indicated.
+Tolerances in respect of quality and size shall be allowed in each package or in each lot for produce not satisfying the requirements of the class indicated.

 [A. Quality tolerances]